ss2cp/Linear-Regression-Project/README.md

 From the above graphs, we can see that outliers definitely exist, possibly, *data 10*.

-Obtain leverages and two measures that can be used to identify influential points, DFFITS (difference in fts) and Cook's Distance.
+Obtain leverages and two measures that can be used to identify influential points, DFFITS (difference in fits) and Cook's Distance.

 *Influence*